percona/pmm-doc/docs/faq.md

 (This example assumes your Docker container is named `pmm-server`.)

-## How to change the PMM password for a deafult admin user?
+## How to change the PMM password for a default admin user?

 If you're deploying through Docker you can use change the password for an admin user after starting the Docker container as follows: